develprr/metamatic-blog/_posts/2023-03-31-managing-many-to-many-relationships-with-dynamodb.markdown

 However, when dealing with DynamoDB, you won't be doing anything like that.
 In DynamoDB, you'll be happily injecting all objects that you think could be related to each other into one big table.
-This is because there is buried-in secret: Deep down in its heart, DynamoDB is splitting your multi-purpose giant table into many *partitions* which actually are all their separate tables.
-But with DynamoDB, you don't care what those partitions are - your attention is on how to define keys - partition keys and sort keys.
+This is because there is a buried-in secret: deep down in its heart, DynamoDB is splitting your multi-purpose giant table into many *partitions* which actually are all their separate tables.
+But with DynamoDB, you don't care about what those partitions are - your attention is on how to define keys - partition keys and sort keys.
 After all, those keys define how the database is split.
 Let's study what this really means!